Get Schooled

 If you have questions or need help with your FAFSA, support is out there!

 In addition to the resources we shared above, there are other ways to receive help on your FAFSA!
-Talk to the financial aid administrators at your prospective college(s) for help or text #FAFSA to 33-55-77 to speak with one of our virtual college advisors!
+Text #FAFSA to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!

 Explore your goals